firewood-camps/heroku-fork/README.md

-heroku-fork
+FWC heroku-fork
 ===========

-Heroku CLI plugin to fork an existing app into a new app.
+A FWC fork of a Heroku CLI plugin to fork an existing app into a new app.

 **DEPRECATED**: Heroku fork is deprecated as a core command.
 It will no longer be included in the CLI by default 2017-12-01.
 We recommend using [review apps](https://devcenter.heroku.com/articles/github-integration-review-apps) instead of fork if it will work for your use-case:.
 You may also fork the [Github project](https://github.com/heroku/heroku-fork) to continue using this project as a CLI plugin.
 See [Developing CLI Plugins](https://devcenter.heroku.com/articles/developing-cli-plugins) for more information on developing plugins.